-For 2014, Mr. Wunderlich's incentive compensation was comprised of one element equal to 0.135% of adjusted net earnings and other elements expressed as a percentage of base salary, measured against performance goals.
+For 2015, Mr. Wunderlich's incentive compensation was comprised of one element equal to 0.135% of adjusted net earnings and other elements expressed as a percentage of base salary, measured against performance goals.
 These other elements were structured as follows:

-- · Target (and maximum) of 15%, based on Company performance, measured based on the achievement of budgeted free cash; - · Target (and maximum) of 15% based on the achievement of budgeted variable margin percentage; - \cdot Target (and maximum) of 10% based on the achievement of budgeted fixed costs in Mr. Wunderlich's areas of responsibility; and - · Target (and maximum) of 10% for achievement of personal objectives.
+- Target (and maximum) of 15%, based on Company performance, measured based on the achievement of budgeted free cash; - Target (and maximum) of 15% based on the achievement of budgeted variable margin percentage; - Target (and maximum) of 10% based on the achievement of budgeted fixed costs in Mr. Wunderlich's areas of responsibility; and - Target (and maximum) of 10% for achievement of personal objectives.

 With respect to the free cash performance metric, Mr. Wunderlich would be eligible to receive a bonus if actual performance were greater than or equal to the budget.
 To the extent actual free cash was less than the budget, the determination of an appropriate partial bonus percentage would be made by the Compensation Committee in consultation with the CEO.
-Mr. Wunderlich earned a bonus equal to 15% of his base salary for achievement of this metric.
+Mr. Wunderlich earned a bonus equal to 5.25% of his base salary related to this metric.

 With respect to the variable margin percentage performance metric, Mr. Wunderlich would be eligible to receive a bonus if actual performance were greater than or equal to the budget.
 To the extent the actual variable margin percentage was less than the budget, the determination of an appropriate partial bonus percentage would be made by the Compensation Committee in consultation with the CEO.
-Mr. Wunderlich earned a bonus equal to 15% of his base salary related to this metric.
+Mr. Wunderlich earned a bonus equal to 12.0% of his base salary related to this metric.

-Mr. Wunderlich met the fixed costs budget for his areas of responsibility and accordingly earned a bonus equal to 10% of his base salary for achievement of this objective.
+Mr. Wunderlich met the fixed costs budget for his areas of responsibility and accordingly earned a bonus equal to 10.0% of his base salary for achievement of this objective.

-Mr. Wunderlich's individual performance goals for 2014 (with related bonus opportunity as a percentage of base salary in parentheses) included: controlling capital spending (1.0%); achieving service targets (1.0%); achieving quality targets (2.5%); supporting growth plan R&D projects (1.0%); successfully integrating acquisitions (1.0%); and implementing various strategic operations projects including adding capacity for certain divisions and moving certain production (3.5%).
-The achievement of these goals was evaluated and measured in the aggregate, and as a result of his achievement in relation to these goals, Mr. Wunderlich earned a bonus equal to 8.5% of his base salary.
+Mr. Wunderlich's individual performance goals for 2015 (with related bonus opportunity as a percentage of base salary in parentheses) included: strategic operations projects, including moving certain production (4.5%); integrating Capella operationally (1.0%); achieving quality targets (1.0%); completing specific production planning projects (1.0%); and improving manufacturing fixed costs (2.5%).
+The achievement of these goals was evaluated and measured in the aggregate, and as a result of his achievement in relation to these goals, Mr. Wunderlich earned a bonus equal to 8.25% of his base salary.

-In total, Mr. Wunderlich earned a bonus equal to 48.5% of his base salary for 2014 for these elements, plus \$190,712 based on 0.135% of adjusted net earnings, for a total bonus of \$447,195.
+In total, Mr. Wunderlich earned a bonus equal to 35.5% of his base salary for 2015 for these elements, plus \$147,150 based on 0.135% of adjusted net earnings, for a total bonus of \$308,461.